Although discovered in 1929 it was not until 1943 that a Nobel Prize was awarded for the discovery of vitamin K.

 We’re going to go through 10 important things you need to know about vitamin K

 So we’ll start with an obvious question – what does vitamin K protect us from?

 1. A deficiency of vitamin K leads to bleeding

-2. Because vitamin K does not cross the placenta new born babies sometimes have bleeding disorders and are given an injection of vitamin K
+2. Because vitamin K does not cross the placenta new born babies sometimes have bleeding disorders and are routinely given an injection of vitamin K

 3. Here is the controversial bit – all babies in the US and UK get these injections now

 4. Vitamin K is made by plants and bacteria although there are synthetic versions made by pharmaceutical companies too

 5. Green leafy vegetables are the best sources for vitamin K and those with a diet lacking daily greens are at risk

 6. Vitamin K1 is called phylloquinone and is found in Kale and other greens